wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 serialized before transaction 2 via Write-After-Read (WAR) dependencies.

 This paper prposes a different approach where transactions are not serialized by commit timestamps.
-Instead, each transaction computes an appropriate timestamp based on the version of data items in its read and write set.
+Instead, each transaction computes a commit timestamp based on the version of data items in its read and write set.
 Accordingly, for each data item, two timestamps must be maintained to reflect operations that committed transactions have performed on the item.
-The first is read timestamp (rt), which is updated when a transaction that read the data item commits.
-The second is write timestamp (wt), which is updated when a transaction that pre-writes the data item commits.
+One is read timestamp (rt), which is updated when a transaction that read the data item commits.
+Another is write timestamp (wt), which is updated when a transaction that pre-writes the data item commits.
 Both timestamps are made to never decrease.
 Each transaction is assigned an interval, initialized to [0, +&infin;).
 As they read and per-write data items, the interval is updated using the rt and wt of the data item to establish dependencies